denis911/pytorch-scikit-learn-uv-docker-serverless-model-deployment-aws-lambda/README.md

 I have used UV INIT locally to be able to use Python and Docker safely before deploying on AWS lambda

+## Recommended workflow for ML model inference with Lambda

+This is the cleanest setup if planning ML in Lambda:

+-- Keep ML code + model in src/app/

+-- Keep lambda handler minimal in src/lambda/

+-- Develop/test locally using uv

+-- Build a Docker container that wraps Lambda

+-- Test container locally

+-- Deploy container to AWS Lambda

+-- Trigger via API Gateway

+This gives us:

+-- Full local reproducibility

+-- No dependency hell

+-- No AWS surprises

+-- Easy commits to GitHub